ibmsoe/bigtop_cluster/benchmark/README.md

 Note: This command can take 170 seconds to complete on the 1+4 POWER8 cluster.

-Verify that the Spark stages completed successfully by checking the Spark event log that is located at `http://<master node>:18080`.
+Verify that the Spark stages completed successfully by checking the Spark event log that is located at `http://<pubic IP of master node>:18080`.

 Note: The benchmark reports and logs are available in the `spark-bench/num` directory.